lhcb/ostap-tutorials/fitting/models.md

                       mean  = mean , ## <--- HERE
                       sigma = ( 0.015 , 0.010 , 0.025 ) )
 ```
- 2. One can use 2  or 3-element tuple  `(minval,maxval)`  or `(value, minval,maxval)` or plain single number.
-In this  case the variable of the type `RooRealVar` will be automatically created using this  specification
+  2. One can use the plain number `value`, 2- or 3-element tuple `(minval,maxval)`  or `(value, minval,maxval)`.
+In this  case the variable of the type `RooRealVar` will be automatically created using this specification.
+(In case of the plain number, the corresponding parameter will  be fixed in the fit).
 ```python
 gauss = Gauss_pdf  ( 'Gauss' ,
       	              xvar  = ( 2 , 3 ) ,                 ## <-- HERE